-6.4 Observations
+5.4 Observations

 There are a number of interesting observations we have made in the course of design, implementation, and experimentation.
 The more unique challenges have come from working with our MavPad inhabitants.
-We did not automate our first inhabitant because we were still concentrating on sensor reading acquisition and determining if there was a perceivable pattern to inhabitant activities fortunately, the are discoverable patterns.
+We did not automate our first inhabitant because we were still concentrating on sensor reading acquisition and determining if there was a perceivable pattern to inhabitant activitiesfortunately, there are discoverable patterns.
 It was observing the first inhabitant that made it clear that we needed a good period of observation and that it would take several weeks if not months depending on the consistency of the inhabitants lifestyle.
 Our second inhabitant participated for a summer and was automated for two weeks using ARBITER and a very basic version of ProPHeT (without adaptation).
+This inhabitant lived a very regimented lifestyle-even taking showers at approimately the same time every day (surprisingly between 1:00-1:30 am).
+Our third inhabitant lives a very chaotic lifestyle and has been a challenge for our systems.

-Sensor network failure, flakiness, and general chaotic behavior at times forced a lot of effort to improve the systems by adding additional fault tolerance mechanisms, watch dog timers, performance monitors, and many additional software objects that focus on maintaining highavailability.

-Sensor instability plagued the first couple of months, but those issues have been corrected by software and minor hardware changes.
-The biggest problems on the project so far have been the stability of the power grid and power loss issues in the stormy seasons, occasional sensor noise, and operating system stability for programs operating 24-7.
+Sensor network failure, unreliability, and general chaotic behavior at times forced a lot of effort towards improving the systems by adding additional fault tolerance mechanisms, watch dog timers, performance monitors, and many additional software objects that focus on maintaining high-availability.
+Sensor instability due to software problems and I^2C communication errors plagued the first couple of months, but those issues have been corrected and the sensors are very stable.
+One of the biggest problems on the project so far has been the stability of the power grid and power loss issues in the stormy seasons.
+Operating system application stability for programs operating 24-7 has also been problematic.